4 Experiments to Help You Think Differently About Online Fundraising

 What’s amazing to me is that these experiments we’ve walked through are just the low-hanging fruit.
 These represent a starting place to see significant growth in your fundraising.

 But every single experiment leads to more learnings, which lead to more experiments, and so on.
 These same organizations continue to apply testing and optimization every day, uncovering new learnings that help them achieve continual growth – not just one-off wins from applying a best practice.

-If you want to dig deep into what else we’ve learned through over 1000 online fundraising experiments, you should sign up for the free online course Turning Facebook Likes Into Donors.
+If you want to dig deep into what else we’ve learned through over 2000 online fundraising experiments, you can take the certification course called Turning Facebook Likes Into Donors.
 It’s focused on using Facebook to acquire new donors, but it covers everything from creating an acquisition offer, to crafting your value proposition, to creating an instant donation page.